How is my Box 3 income for 2024 calculated?

 1. Calculate the taxable return

 Use the provisional return rates we mention above to calculate the return per asset type.
-You assume the value of your assets and debts on 1 January 2024.
+Assume the value of your assets and debts on 1 January 2024.

 Add the return on bank balances to the return on investments and other assets.
-You reduce the total by the return on deductible debts.
+Reduce the total by the return on deductible debts.
 This is your taxable return.

-You also calculate your capital yield tax base.
-That is your assets minus your debts.
+You must also calculate your capital return tax base.
+This is your assets minus your debts.
 You may not deduct your debts in full.
-You reduce your debts by the threshold (only available in Dutch).
+Remember to reduce your debts by the threshold (only available in Dutch).

 3. Calculate your basis for savings and investments

-You reduce your capital yield tax base (outcome step 2) by the tax-free allowance.
-The sum is the basis for savings and investments.
+Subtract the tax-free allowance from your capital return tax base (outcome step 2).
+The outcome is the basis for savings and investments.
 You may divide the basis if you have a tax partner.
 Any division is allowed, as long as the total is 100%.

-4. Calculate your share in the capital yield tax base
+4. Calculate your share in the capital return tax base

-You divide your share in the basis for savings and investments (outcome step 3) by the capital yield tax base (outcome step 2) and multiply it by 100.
+Divide your share in the basis for savings and investments (outcome step 3) by the capital return tax base (outcome step 2) and multiply it by 100.
 Round off to 2 decimal points.
-This percentage is your share of the capital yield tax base.
+This percentage is your share of the capital return tax base.

 5. Calculate your income from savings and investments

-You multiply your taxable return (outcome step 1) by this percentage (outcome step 4).
-The result is your box 3 income.
+Multiply your taxable return (outcome step 1) by this percentage (outcome step 4).
+The result is your Box 3 income.

-• 2024 calculation example without a tax partner
+• 2024 calculation example with savings, but without a tax partner

 You have €150,000 in savings.
 You do not have a tax partner.

-Step 2: calculate your capital yield tax base
+Step 2: calculate your capital return tax base

 Assets: €150,000